BetaThis is a new service – your feedback will help us to improve it.

 1.3 Current publications

-DfE has published annual exclusions data via the Permanent exclusions and suspensions in England National Statistics release in July each year.
+In the past DfE published annual exclusions data in July each year.
 This publication has previously been called ‘Permanent and fixed-period exclusions in England’.

 1.4 Key exclusion measures